-- Prepared and issued bids and contracts for assorted campus-wide services. - Reviewed and approved 50 affiliation agreements for the campus. - Miscellaneous bids for services. - Processed numerous software/miscellaneous agreements. - Involved in the SUNY initiative of Shared Services. - Participated in Administrative workshops for campus departments. - Member of the Board of Directors of the SUNY Purchasing Association. - Served on the Board of Directors for the Upstate New York region of the National Association of Educational Procurement (NAEP). - Attended SUNY Purchasing Association Conference, and the Fall Upstate New York NAEP/ SUNY Purchasing Association Conference. - President of the Board of Directors of the SUNY Fredonia Federal Credit Union. - Member of the Sustainability Committee. - Campus Lead on the Jaggaer Procurement Initiative that the Western NY campuses are leading for SUNY. - Reduced the fleet (vehicles) by fourteen vehicles as a cost savings measure.
+- Prepared and issued bids and contracts for assorted campus-wide services. - Reviewed and approved 58 affiliation agreements for the campus. - Miscellaneous bids for services. - Processed numerous software/miscellaneous agreements. - Involved in the SUNY initiative of Shared Services. - Participated in Administrative workshops for campus departments. - Member of the Board of Directors of the SUNY Purchasing Association. - Served on the Board of Directors for the Upstate New York region of the National Association of Educational Procurement (NAEP). - Attended SUNY Purchasing Association Conference, and the Fall Upstate New York NAEP/ SUNY Purchasing Association Conference. - President of the Board of Directors of the SUNY Fredonia Federal Credit Union. - Member of the Sustainability Committee. - On campus team, work on the Jaggaer Procurement Initiative that the Western NY campuses are leading for SUNY.